Department Chairperson of History

 Writing accessible history, and engaging a wide audience, is important to me.
 I have written about my scholarship for The New York Times, Washington Post, The Atlantic, and the St. Louis Post-Dispatch, and I have been a contributor to Civil War Memory and the Making History Podcast.
-My latest popular publications--whether op-eds, blog posts, or tweets--can be accessed via adamarenson.com.
+My latest popular publications--whether op-eds, blog posts, or social-media posts--can be accessed via adamarenson.com.

 - PHD, Yale University